Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

 After the lottery is over, a portion of the proceeds will be immediately remitted to the organization determined by the vote.
 This speedy approach to philanthropy makes society more peaceful and prosperous.

-Charitable organizations can apply to CryptoLottery to put their profile and wallet address on the donation list.
+Charitable organizations can apply to CryptoLottery to have their profile and wallet address placed on the donation list.

 ## DAO-ized
 Governance token holders set the policy for the application.
 The owner organization handles marketing activities and development.
 Staking will receive a portion of the proceeds.

-## If you win, the money is automatically transferred to your wallet.
+## When you win, the money is automatically transferred to your wallet.
-In the case of Japanese lotteries, a high ticket winner must bring his/her ID to the bank on a weekday at noon.
+Japanese lottery tickets require a person to bring identification to a bank on a weekday at noon for a large lottery win.
 With blockchain, the money is automatically transferred to your wallet when you win and can be used on the same day.

 Some foreign lotteries are forfeited if you do not pick up your lottery ticket within 7 days of the winning date.